jackie-h/language-notes/live_calc_system.md

 mono-repo vs versioned ?
 pluggable versioned calcs - incremental

+Developers define the data they need, we may group calcs together to calculate that require same inputs

 ## Display layer
 - Keep strings out of calc layer, use for display later